FinweLtd/orion360-sdk-pro-examples-android/SECURE_STREAMING.md

 You can set different kinds of limitations in the cookies, for example start and expiration dates and accepted IP address/range.
 These are out of the scope of this document, but you are free to use these features.
 They simply change the content of the signed cookies.

-There are also various ways to create and transmit signed cookies from your web app to the viewer app (here: an Android application running Orion360 SDK Pro).
+There are also various ways to create and transmit signed cookies from your web app to the client/viewer app (here: an Android application running Orion360 SDK Pro).
 In this example we don't have a web app to communicate with, so we will simply create the necessary signed cookies offline and bundle them directly to the app (ouch!
 You should not do that!)

-WARNING: Don't do these things in a real app:
+**WARNING: Don't do these things in a real app**:
 - Don't put your private key to the app and sign cookies within the app (a hacker can extract your private key from your app's .apk).
 - Don't bundle pre-created signed cookies with the app like we do in this example (a hacker can extract the cookies from your app's apk).
 - Don't sign cookies offline with an expiration date set very far to the future like we do in this example (if a hacker gets the cookies, they will work for him a long time).